romanandani266/push_test/BRD-Allagent-ad1d1269.md

 6. **Data Breach Response Plan**:
    - Establish a plan to detect, respond to, and notify stakeholders of data breaches.

 ---

-### **Data Privacy Rules**

-1. **Data Minimization**:
-   - Only collect and store data necessary for the system's functionality.

-2. **User Consent**:
-   - Obtain explicit consent from users before collecting their personal data.

-3. **Right to Access and Erasure**:
-   - Provide users with the ability to access and delete their personal data.

-4. **Data Retention**:
-   - Define and enforce data retention policies to delete data that is no longer needed.

----